 Students drink at bars with false ID’s which are now ubiquitous.
 They drink in their rooms with bottles of vodka purchased with the help of their older friends.
 They go to parties where their peers dispense beer as if on a rescue mission to people dying of thirst.
 I asked a colleague who is president of a religiously affiliated “dry” school what the situation was on his campus: “They drink like alcoholics,” he told me, “in their rooms, in the bushes, behind the gym; they drink in secret because we punish them for drinking openly.”

 One important piece of information that we have managed to teach most young people is that they should not drink and drive.
 That accounts for the improvement over the last several years in the driving records of those under 21.
-Fatalities associated with drunk driving by teenagers are down 37 percent since l982.
+Deaths from drunk driving by teenagers are down 37 percent since l982.
 We need to bring that number down further, and we can.
 If we are going to do so we need to focus on the real problem: drunkenness, and in particular, drunkenness associated with driving and other potentially dangerous activities – including, nowadays, dating.

 We Can Improve

 Recent reports from the Highway Safety Agency suggest that we can continue to improve this record.
 First, the educational campaign has worked in our high schools.
 In no small part this is because the message holds up: Don’t drink and drive, we say over and again, providing examples of the results when people ignore that maxim.
 Second, the enforcement campaign has worked, too.
 Most of us know that policemen, judges and employers take drunk driving seriously and that punishments are often stiff.